ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 } VdafType;
 ~~~

-`VdafConfig` is not specified in this document, instead it should be defined by
+The structure of the `vdaf_config` field is not specified in this document, instead it should be defined by
 each VDAF implementation, for example, the simplest VDAF config for Prio3 can
 be defined as: